Sharing is caring!

 Hypno-mom Felt Like a Rock Star After Her Hypnobabies Birth

 “My midwife kept encouraging me to walk outside, but I was happy listening to my hypnosis tracks, sharing the moment with my wonderful husband and walking in the room.
-Besides, in just a few hours, I had progressed halfway, I felt that my waves were very productive while I just felt pressure.
+Besides, in just a few hours, I had progressed halfway, I felt that my waves (Hypnobabies word for contractions) were very productive while I just felt pressure.
 I was comfortable and happy.”

 Hypnobabies® – Natural Childbirth at its best!